Celestial Holography meets dS/CFT: Consistency Check for Correlation Functions

 \paragraph{Left-hand side}

-The left-hand side (LHS) is evaluated from a QFT with the interaction \eqref{L_int} on $S^{D+1}$ by the analytic continuation explained in section~\ref{sec3}.
-The external vertices on dS can be obtained from the sphere by continuation \eqref{theta_i-t_i}.
-In addition, deforming the path-integral contour, the interaction vertex moves in $\mathrm{EAdS}^{+}+\mathrm{dS}+\mathrm{EAdS}^{-}$ region as discussed in section \ref{sec3}.
-Performing this continuation, we obtain
+The left-hand side (LHS) is evaluated from a QFT with the interaction \eqref{L_int} on $S^{D+1}$ through the analytic continuation explained in section~\ref{sec3}.
+The external vertices on dS are obtained from the sphere by the continuation \eqref{theta_i-t_i}.
+Furthermore, by deforming the path-integral contour, the interaction vertex moves into the region $\mathrm{EAdS}^{+}+\mathrm{dS}+\mathrm{EAdS}^{-}$ as in \eqref{eq:theta-contours}, and we can apply formula \eqref{formula_deform} when performing the contour deformation.
+Carrying out this continuation, we obtain\footnote{Prefactor $i^{-D-2}$ of $\int_{\EAdS}$ is $1$ since now we consider $D=2$.}